Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### TV Position

-The TV Radar Mode setting is is not used on DSCG aircraft; this is superceded by the TV display option on the DSCG panel itself, and the TV display option in the pilot's cockpit.
+The TV Radar Mode setting is not used on DSCG aircraft; this is superceded by the TV display option on the DSCG panel itself, and the TV display option in the pilot's cockpit.

 Note: [AIM-7](../stores/air_to_air/aim_7.md) missiles detune and cannot be retuned with the Radar Mode Knob in TV.

-Skin Track Lamp (SKIN TRK)
+### Skin Track Lamp (SKIN TRK)

 The Skin Track Lamp illuminates when an automatically achieved lockon is established and held by the radar.
 This coincides with the T symbol being lit on the DSCG panel.
 A manually tracked, AOJ, or HOJ